This is a response to a subscriber from the past sandblasting basics question and her operating problems.

 All the information that is in there does help solve clogging problems but there is one other thing that I will be adding to the information.
 I found that a good 15 lbs of the abrasive piles up on the bottom edges and sides.
 So when my sandblaster is filled up to full capacity, over 37 percent of the abrasive is unusable!

-Please see the photo attached in the plans which shows how all the abrasive doesn’t get funneled down.
+Please see the photo in the plans which shows how all the abrasive doesn’t get funneled down.
 To overcome this, you will need to purchase more sandblasting media and keep it quite full.
+The plans do show others ways to fix this.

 To operate the sandblaster, fill up the tank and then open the nozzle valve to let only the air to come out.
 Once the air is coming out, then you’re suppose to open the abrasive mixing valve to your preference.